seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 The same dead thing alive.

 **BELARIUS**
-Peace, peace! were ‘t he, I am sure
+Peace, peace! were 't he, I am sure
 He would have spoke to us.

 **GUIDERIUS**
 But we saw him dead.

 **BELARIUS**
-Be silent; let’s see further.
+Be silent; let's see further.

 **PISANIA**
 *Aside*